Protect Your Little One: An In Depth Review On Youth Sports Injuries Statistics In 2019

 The American Orthopaedic Society reports more than 3.5 million children ages 14 and younger need treatment each year for sports-related injuries.

 2. 775,000 Children Per Year Visit Emergency Rooms For Sports Injuries

-According to Stanford Children’s Health, more than 775,000 annual emergency room visits by children ages fourteen and younger occur due to sports-related injuries.
+According to Stanford Children’s Health, more than 775,000 annual emergency room visits by children ages fourteen and younger occur due to sport-related injuries.

-Obviously, many of these injuries aren’t something you can solve with a bandaid and a kiss.
-In fact, many children who get injured playing sports face serious consequences and extended recovery times.
+Obviously, many of these injuries aren’t something you can solve with a band-aid and a kiss.
+Many children who get injured playing sports face serious consequences and extended recovery times.

 3. Brain Injury is the Leading Cause of Death From Injuries Caused By Sports